Luxfer (NYSE:LXFR) Updates FY 2025 Earnings Guidance

-Luxfer (NYSE:LXFR) issued an update on its FY 2025 earnings guidance on Monday morning.
+Luxfer (NYSE:LXFR – Get Rating) issued an update on its FY 2025 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $2.000-$ for the period.
 The company issued revenue guidance of -.Luxfer also updated its FY 2022 guidance to $1.300-$1.500 EPS.

+A number of analysts recently issued reports on the stock.
+Zacks Investment Research raised shares of Luxfer from a sell rating to a hold rating in a report on Tuesday, February 22nd.
+B. Riley upped their price objective on shares of Luxfer from $26.50 to $27.00 and gave the stock a buy rating in a research report on Wednesday, February 23rd.
+Finally, StockNews.com upgraded shares of Luxfer from a buy rating to a strong-buy rating in a research report on Tuesday, February 22nd.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, February 2nd.
-Stockholders of record on Friday, January 14th were paid a dividend of $0.125 per share.
-This represents a $0.50 dividend on an annualized basis and a dividend yield of 3.06%.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, February 2nd.
+Investors of record on Friday, January 14th were given a dividend of $0.125 per share.
+This represents a $0.50 annualized dividend and a yield of 2.96%.
 The ex-dividend date was Thursday, January 13th.
-Luxfer’s payout ratio is 37.59%.
+Luxfer’s payout ratio is currently 46.73%.

-In other Luxfer news, Director Lisa G. Trimberger bought 5,000 shares of the stock in a transaction on Monday, November 29th.
-The stock was acquired at an average cost of $19.79 per share, for a total transaction of $98,950.00.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Insiders own 1.46% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Royal Bank of Canada increased its holdings in shares of Luxfer by 39.2% during the third quarter.
-Royal Bank of Canada now owns 3,497 shares of the industrial products company’s stock valued at $68,000 after acquiring an additional 984 shares in the last quarter.
-Credit Suisse AG boosted its position in shares of Luxfer by 6.9% during the fourth quarter.
-Credit Suisse AG now owns 22,277 shares of the industrial products company’s stock valued at $431,000 after buying an additional 1,435 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its position in shares of Luxfer by 2.8% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 60,434 shares of the industrial products company’s stock valued at $1,167,000 after buying an additional 1,649 shares during the last quarter.
-Citigroup Inc. boosted its position in shares of Luxfer by 21.3% during the fourth quarter.
-Citigroup Inc. now owns 15,424 shares of the industrial products company’s stock valued at $298,000 after buying an additional 2,705 shares during the last quarter.
-Finally, Legal & General Group Plc boosted its position in shares of Luxfer by 13.5% during the fourth quarter.
-Legal & General Group Plc now owns 26,759 shares of the industrial products company’s stock valued at $517,000 after buying an additional 3,186 shares during the last quarter.
+Institutional investors have recently added to or reduced their stakes in the stock.
+Royal Bank of Canada increased its position in Luxfer by 39.2% during the third quarter.
+Royal Bank of Canada now owns 3,497 shares of the industrial products company’s stock worth $68,000 after purchasing an additional 984 shares during the last quarter.
+BNP Paribas Arbitrage SA increased its position in Luxfer by 456.9% during the third quarter.
+BNP Paribas Arbitrage SA now owns 6,778 shares of the industrial products company’s stock worth $133,000 after purchasing an additional 5,561 shares during the last quarter.
+Citigroup Inc. boosted its stake in Luxfer by 21.3% during the fourth quarter.
+Citigroup Inc. now owns 15,424 shares of the industrial products company’s stock worth $298,000 after buying an additional 2,705 shares during the period.
+Credit Suisse AG boosted its stake in Luxfer by 6.9% during the fourth quarter.
+Credit Suisse AG now owns 22,277 shares of the industrial products company’s stock worth $431,000 after buying an additional 1,435 shares during the period.
+Finally, Legal & General Group Plc boosted its stake in shares of Luxfer by 13.5% in the fourth quarter.
+Legal & General Group Plc now owns 26,759 shares of the industrial products company’s stock valued at $517,000 after purchasing an additional 3,186 shares during the period.
 Hedge funds and other institutional investors own 98.69% of the company’s stock.

 Luxfer Holdings Plc is a global producer of highly-engineered industrial materials, which specializes in the design and manufacture of high-performance products for transportation, defense and emergency response, healthcare, and general industrial purposes.
 It operates through the Gas Cylinder and Elektron segments.